-The research activities of the IMB-CNM are carried out by ten R&D groups, covering activities from ‘atoms to systems’.
+The research activities of the IMB-CNM are carried out by nine R&D groups, covering activities from ‘atoms to systems’.

 The group explores the electronic and electromechanical properties of nanostructures that can provide new or improved features to nanodevices and nanosystems.
 It also performs research and development of advanced nanofabrication methods, preferably those that can be applied to devices used in miniaturized integrated systems.
 These activities cover two of the Key Enabling technologies (KETS): nanotechnology and micro-nanoelectronics

 “Contributing to lay the foundations of micro- and nanosystems of the future".
 The research line of the group is focused on the development of new Micro- and NanoTools to explore new applications or functionalities for MEMS and NEMS.

 The aim of the group is to contribute with new micro-energy and smart sensing devices to important long-term challenges such as “Healthier Citizens” and “Net Zero Human Impact”.
 Within this general framework, different lines of research are addressed: In the micro-energy field, we cover harvesting (thermoelectricity) and generation/storage (micro-fuel cells / biodegradable batteries) activities.
 In the sensing field, we focus on systems that allow identifying gases or biomarkers.
 The microintegration feasibility of both sensors and energy sources to achieve autonomous systems is another interest of the group, using standard silicon technologies and rapid prototyping and additive manufacturing.